Ennio Morricone, The Sound Of The American West, Dies At 91

 From that early experience, Morricone was off and running toward one of the most celebrated film-scoring careers of all time.
 It began with Il Federale in 1961 and continued through his collaborations with director Sergio Leone on a famous series of Westerns that included A Fistful of Dollars; For a Few Dollars More; The Good, the Bad and the Ugly; and Once Upon a Time in the West.
 But that wasn't all he did.

-Some of his best-known scores included the political drama The Battle of Algiers; Brian de Palma's take on 1930s gangsters, The Untouchables; and The Mission, about a Jesuit priest in South America.
+Some of his best-known scores included the political drama The Battle of Algiers; Brian de Palma's take on 1930s gangsters, The Untouchables; The Mission, about a Jesuit priest in South America; and Cinema Paradiso, about a young boy growing up after World War II with a love of movies.

 Frayling had a chance to meet the choirmaster who worked on another Morricone film and asked what words the choir was actually singing.
 "He said, 'I can't remember,' " Frayling recounted. " 'They're just sounds, you know, and the human voice is used as another musical instrument.' "